 In PowerPoint, a placeholder is a container that you can use to fill in with some content.
 When you launch PowerPoint, you will see distinctive boxes that invite you to add some content.
 Haven't you noticed the "Click to add title," "Click to add text,” or “Click to add picture” suggestions?
 All these boxes are placeholders.
 When selected, these boxes have a solid border around them, as shown in Figure 1 below.

-Figure 1: Part of a new slide showing placeholders with dotted borders
+Figure 1: Part of a new slide showing placeholders with solid borders

 Figure 2: Slide Master button within the View tab of the Ribbon

 - This opens Slide Master view, as shown in Figure 3.
 In Slide Master view, you'll see that the left pane contains two distinctly different elements: a larger thumbnail representing the Slide Master (highlighted in red within Figure 3) and several smaller slide thumbnails below representing individual Slide Layouts (highlighted in blue within Figure 3).